How to avoid contamination and waste in injection-molding shops?

 Partially used sacks or containers should be re-sealed or covered and raised off the floor，in case of water or oil leaks.
-Material stored by the machine for use during the following shift should be raised on a pallet and covered，in case dust or dirt collect on the outside of the sacks.
+Material stored by the machine for use during the following shift should be raised on a pallet and covered，in case dust or dirt collects on the outside of the sacks.

 Protecting machines and granulators

-For critical jobs almost clinical cleanliness is desirable and it is absolutely impossible to make good mouldings in a light colour if a granulator working on black material is operating in the vicinity- The high static charge which all dry plastics carry attracts dust，and even the mould, if warm and dry，will attract statically charged dust.
-The only safe course when working to critical limits is to isolate the machine by means of plastic film screens on a light framework and to blow in clean air to maintain a slight positive pressure inside the screen.
-The alternative is to do away with all granulators and other sources of dust within the moulding area， or to enclose the granulators in dust-proof (and noise-proof) boxes.
+When working to critical limits, the only safe course is to isolate the machine through plastic film screens on a light framework and blow in clean air to maintain a slight positive pressure inside the screen.
+The alternative is to do away with all granulators and other dust sources within the moulding area， or to enclose the granulators in dust-proof (and noise-proof) boxes.

 Care of re-work

-Some plastics also attract moisture and in a few days, even with a relative humidity as low as 50 per cent，will become too damp to mould.
-The same care should be exercised with re-work material as with the virgin plastic in keeping it free from contamination.
+Some plastics also attract moisture and, in a few days, even with relative humidity as low as 50 percent, will become too damp to mould.
+The same care should be exercised with re-work material and virgin plastic in keeping it free from contamination.

-Air lines as a hazard
+Airlines as a hazard